nest/nestml/doc/pynestml_toolchain/back.rst

 introduced templates, with the result being a set of generated C++ artifacts as illustrated in `Figure 3.9 <#fig3.9>`__.
-In order to enable an easy to achieve integration of the generated C++ code into the NEST infrastructure, PyNestML implements a concept for the generation of setup files.
+In order to enable an easy to achieve integration of the generated C++ code into the NEST infrastructure, PyNESTML implements a concept for the generation of setup files.
 By utilizing predefined extension points of NEST, new neuron models can be integrated into the simulation environment by means of a corresponding module file.
 The task of generating these artifacts